 - Representing tax-exempt organizations, including a number of insurance guaranty associations, in controversies with the IRS.

-Michael is an Adjunct Professor at both DePaul University College of Law and IIT-Chicago-Kent College of Law.
+Michael is a former Adjunct Professor at both DePaul University College of Law and IIT-Chicago-Kent College of Law.
 He has authored a number of articles and has lectured at numerous seminars, including the American Academy of Hospital Attorneys/DePaul College of Law Tax Institute, the Chicago-Kent Federal Tax Institute, the Chicago-Kent Conference on Not-For-Profit Organizations, the AICPA-University of Illinois National Tax Education Program, the Illinois CPA Society Foundation Annual Tax Conference, the ASAE Chicago Legal Symposium, the Federal Bar Association Insurance Tax Seminar, the NAII Federal Tax Planning Seminar, and the University of Chicago Annual Federal Tax Conference.
 He also has been a frequent speaker at programs conducted by the American Bar Association Section of Taxation Exempt Organizations Committee, the Chicago Bar Association Federal Tax Committee, and various trade and professional groups.

 Michael was selected by Best Lawyers as Chicago Non-Profit / Charities Law “Lawyer of the Year” for 2014 and 2020, and has been listed in Best Lawyers since 2007 for Non-Profit / Charities Law - Churches, Education, Health Care, Private Foundations, Tax-Exempt Organizations.
 Best Lawyers designates “Lawyers of the Year” in high-profile legal practice areas in large legal communities.
 Only a single lawyer in each practice area community is honored.
 He is also recommended in The Legal 500 US 2014–2017 in Not-for-Profit.